Bed Bug Removal Services.

 Signs of an Infestation

-– Emits a sweet odor described as obnoxiously sweet
+– Emits a sweet odour described as obnoxiously sweet

 – Blood spots on bedding